JCSDA/jedi-docs/docs/inside/jedi-components/saber/SABER_blocks.rst

 Specification
 ^^^^^^^^^^^^^
 A SABER block encapsulates a linear operator that can be used to model covariance or localization matrices.
-For covariance matrices, a sequence of SABER blocks can be specified in the yaml configuration file:
+A sequence of SABER blocks can be specified in the yaml configuration file:

   .. code-block:: yaml

     covariance model: SABER
-    saber blocks:
+    saber outer blocks:
     - {saber block 1
-      ...}
-    - {saber block 2
       ...}
     - ...
     - {saber block N